 As for the lenses, they were designed in partnership with the optical experts Zeiss to give maximum performance and clarity across a broad range of light conditions that mountain bikers experience.
 There are multiple tint/color options and all of them are 100 percent UV protective.

 The quality of vision on offer from Koo is seriously impressive and it genuinely feels like the HD effect boosts precision and line-choice accuracy on the trail.
 They are susceptible to fogging so if you ride in humid conditions then the channeled venting won't be sufficient to keep the lenses clear

 Smith's Squad MTB goggles put ventilation at a premium, scrapping the thin layer of foam that usually covers the vents on the top and bottom of the goggles for max airflow.
 With an open lattice design and a wide nose bridge, the frame is soft and malleable to fit a wide variety of faces comfortably.

-The Chromapop technology filters light at two specific wavelengths (blue and green, and green and red) that causes colour confusion.
-Smith says this allows for better clarity and definition, more natural colour to help you spot trail hazards faster.
+The Chromapop technology filters light at two specific wavelengths (blue and green, and green and red) that causes color confusion.
+Smith says this allows for better clarity and definition, more natural color to help you spot trail hazards faster.